ex8ed/songs-metrics-bot/README.md

 # songs-metrics-bot
-Telegram bot that allows generate playlist for your current mood.
+Telegram bot that allows to generate playlist for your current mood.

+Here is a little database with tags that is the key to the song choosing algorithm.